One Thousand Eight Hundred Pennies.

 Still, I never sold or traded any of my cards.

 For me it just became too ridiculous and too expensive buying hockey cards.
 Eventually prices started to plummet and card shops began closing as fast as they once opened.
 The sportscard industry began a slow and painful death although it would never die completely.
-Unpopular card manufacturers went out of business and boxes of hockey cards that I had once paid thirty bucks for at the wholesalers were now being cleared out at Walmart for just a buck.
+Unpopular card manufacturers went out of business.
+Boxes of hockey cards that I had once paid thirty bucks for at the wholesalers were now being cleared out at Walmart for just a buck.
 It was abysmal to say the least.

 Still, I never sold or traded any of my cards.

 I always believed it would eventually come back, but it never really did.
-Collectors now began to focus on individual rookie star players and vintage Hall of Fame player's cards.
+Collectors instead now began to focus on individual rookie star players and vintage Hall of Fame player's cards.
 New high tech printing technologies made counterfeiting cards very easy and buying older cards as an investment became very risky.
 You just never knew if the card you were getting was the actual card or a reprint because the printing was that good.

 Enter sportscard grading.